Generic selectors

 Photo via IMAGO / Sportimage, Pro Sports Images

-This led to a rapturous rendition of the Italian forward's chant bursting forth from the Anfield crowd, whose singing went viral on social media and has since led to other clubs copying one of the most popular Liverpool chants of recent years.
+The crowd's singing then went viral on social media, and has since led to other clubs copying one of the most popular Liverpool chants of recent years.

 Read on as Football Ground Guide covers all you need to know about the Federico Chiesa chant, including the song's origin, tune and full lyrics, as well as taking a look at why it has caused consternation amongst some supporters.